 Access control systems are great, they keep schools safe by allowing only the right people in and out of the building.
-So how does that work when the fire alarm goes off?
+But how does that work when the fire alarm goes off?

 Will panicked teachers be frantically trying to remember access codes to unlock doors?
 Are your fire doors left unlocked during school hours - potentially resulting in a run away child?